Architecture | Building Design

 An absolutely awesome reference by competent and respected Aussie authors.
 All the important topics, lots of ideas, clever case studies, seriously sensible sustainability subjects, lots of detail and all fabulously Free online.
 Check it out and share the good news… web yourhome.gov.au :: Australia focus with Global relevance.

 Housing: Think about whether your home will be adaptable and resilient to demographic and environmental changes.
-Energy: Learn how to reduce power consumption and about renewable energy systems.
-Passive Design: Designing to take advantage of natural heating and cooling can increase comfort and use less energy.
+Energy: Learn how to reduce power consumption and about renewable energy systems (note: all Fossil fuel “natural gas” is full of Methane, a highly reactive greenhouse gas and it is definitely NOT a transition fuel) Passive Design: Designing to take advantage of natural heating and cooling can increase comfort and use less energy.
 Water: Learn how to reduce Water use inside and outside through improved water use efficiency.
 Materials: Choosing material carefully can significantly reduce harmful health effects and minimise waste and environmental impact.

 The first 16 winners of C40’s Reinventing Cities competition!